lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### <a name="intel">Designer Intel Hub</a>

 At the Designer Intel Hub, Nikki can perform Investigations on various designers to write Designer Columns.
 Investigations entail reading story snippets, waiting for a timer to run down, and sometimes donating a small amount of Gold or Pink Gems.
-All of these actions will reward you with Exclusive Intel points, which you can exchange for rewards such as Designer's Reflections and **echoes** <sup>[1](#echo)</sup>, and Mysterious Clues, which you can use to unlock more Designer Columns.
-Keep in mind that Exclusive Intel cannot be transferred from one designer to another, but you can use your leftover Exclusive Intel on Designer Column rewards for the same designer.
+All of these actions will reward you with Exclusive Intel points which you can exchange for rewards such as Designer's Reflections and **echoes** <sup>[1](#echo)</sup>, and Mysterious Clues which you can use to unlock more Designer Columns.
+Exclusive Intel cannot be transferred from one designer to another, but leftover Intel can be used to exchange for rewards from any Columns featuring the same designer.

 `add image of intel hub rewards`